juicetinrain/JB_Lights/README.md

 # JB_Lights
 Welcome to JB Lights and Sound Website
 Currently it's still on development.
 This is now...
-Beta 2.
+Beta 4.

 Current fixes
-All Webpages design are almost consistent few functionalities are still on development.
+Reservation Page has now been revamped

-Reservation
+Admin Panel and Profile is currently revamping Homepage begins adding pictures
-Contact Us
+Hero background changes in pages coming soon..

 Any feedbacks will also be acknowledged.